rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Containerization.md

 #### Single-node

-In order to cleanup and setup fresh again on single node without data,config from previous deployment
+In order to cleanup and setup fresh again on single node without data, config from previous deployment

 ```shell
 #Purge all data and pods,deploy,cm,secrets